-That is it, close the folder.
+That is it; close the folder.
 From now on, the portable app will start with Windows.
-If you ever want to stop the portable app from starting with Windows, all you have to do is delete the shortcut from the Startup folder.
+If you want to stop the portable app from starting with Windows, delete the shortcut from the Startup folder.

-As an alternative, we can also use a third-party tool called Starter to start portable apps with Windows.
-The best thing about Starter is that it allows you to properly manage all the startup items.
+Alternatively, we can also use a third-party tool called Starter to start portable apps with Windows.
+The best thing about Starter is that it allows you to manage all the startup items in one place.
 Most of all, Starter is a small and lightweight application.

 1. Go ahead and download Starter.
 After downloading, extract the contents and execute the EXE file.
-Install the application like any other Windows software.
+Install the application as you would normally.

-4. Navigate to the portable app folder, select the EXE file and click on the Open button.
+4. Navigate to the portable app folder, select the EXE file and click the Open button.

 5. All the important fields are automatically filled.
-If you want the application to start in minimized mode then select Minimized option from the Run State drop-down menu.
-Click on the Ok button to save the changes.
+If you want the application to start in minimized mode, select the Minimized option from the Run State drop-down menu.
+Click the Ok button to save the changes.

-6. In the main screen, you will see the newly added startup portable application.
+6. On the main screen, you will see the newly added startup portable application.

-If you like this article, do check out how to add Microsoft store app to Windows Startup.
+If you like this article, check out how to add the Microsoft Store app to Windows Startup.